kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

 # Determining Radial Velocities With Spectroscopy

-## Caveats
-Please note that the code for this project is _unfinished_, and I plan to finish it as soon as I can.

 ## Project Details & Objectives

 ### Details

 This code is for the final project for Observational Astronomy (EP-425) for the Spring 2023 semester, at *Embry-Riddle Aeronautical University*.
+Please note that the code for this project is _unfinished_, and I plan to finish it as soon as I can.

 ### Objectives